-The Indian Affairs Office of Facilities, Property and Safety Management (OFPSM) has retained the service of three U.S. Public Health Service Commissioned Corps officers to provide public health support and expertise.
+The Indian Affairs Office of Facilities, Property and Safety Management (OFPSM) has retained the service of the U.S. Public Health Service Commissioned Corps office to provide public health support and expertise.
 The Public Health and Safety Program (PHSP) will assist in building public health capacity and provide guidance and technical consultation, education and outreach for all bureaus and offices within Indian Affairs.

 OFPSM is working on making our pages more user-friendly and service-oriented.
 During this time, there may be some discrepancies between the layouts of organizational and specific service pages as they enter the review and approval stages.
 We encourage you to contact the IA Public Health and Safety Program below if you have any specific questions or concerns.